bjks/gfp_gaussian_process/README.md

 - [x] use log of parameters
 - [x] add stationary option
 - [x] include beta in initializing cells
+- [x] create a parameter file that can be used as input

 ## Technical Notes
 ### Log-Likelihood maximization with multiple cell trees